 The economics of precision medicine

-April 2018.
-IRGC invited twenty stakeholders representing scientists, insurance and pharmaceutical companies, regulators and patients to discuss issues of cost-effectiveness, affordability, value and innovative payment schemes in precision medicine.
+In April 2018, IRGC invited twenty stakeholders representing scientists, insurance and pharmaceutical companies, regulators and patients to discuss issues of cost-effectiveness, affordability, value and innovative payment schemes in precision medicine.

 Governance of trust in precision medicine